 Additionally, pistachios’ high concentration of antioxidants can help fight obesity-related oxidative stress, which damages the cells throughout the body (9).

 Vitamin E is an essential nutrient for healthy skin because it helps repair cell damage caused by oxidation and protects against UV radiation from sunlight (15).
-Because pistachios are rich in vitamin E, they are excellent for maintaining healthy skin and preventing sunburns.
+Because pistachios are rich in vitamin E, they are excellent for maintaining healthy skin and preventing sunburns (together with daily sunscreen use).

 Pistachios’ high concentration of copper and manganese, coupled with their low glycemic index, make them a smart choice for oral health.